ika-rwth-aachen/ros2_calib/README.md

 Furthermore, the metadata file (**metadata.yaml**) must be present in the same directory as the `.mcap` file (usually automatically created by ROS 2 when recording).
+Topics can be named differently; the tool allows you to select the correct topics during setup.

 ### Install from PyPI